Status: Needs Improving

-The amount of material diverted from the landfill can reduce environmental impacts and extend the operating life of the current landfill.
+Diverting material from the landfill can reduce environmental impacts related to garbage disposal, such as the creation of toxic leachate and methane gas, and maximize the operating life of the landfill.

 Where are we now?

-The percentage of waste diverted from the landfill was relatively stable between 2013 and 2018.
-The diversion rate increased in 2019; however, improvement is needed to meet City Council’s 2023 target of 70%.
+The percentage of waste diverted from the landfill was 25% in 2021.
+Continued improvement and new programs are needed to meet City's target of 70%.

-Source: City of Saskatoon – Sustainability and Water & Waste Operations Divisions
+Source: City of Saskatoon – Sustainability and Water & Waste Operations Departments

 Did You Know?

-Over 30,000 tonnes of materials were diverted through the City’s recycling and compost programs in 2019.
+A total of 31,000 tonnes of materials were diverted through the City’s recycling and organics programs in 2021.